BQSKit/bqskit/docs/guides/customgate.md

         )
 ```

 As mentioned previously, the required attributes can be defined as class variables, like in the above example, or as instance variables.
-The following example shows how to define the same gate with instance variables:
+The following example shows how to define a tensor product of an arbitrary number of `MyGate`s using instance variables:

 ```python
 import cmath